Reconstructing HI power spectrum with minimal parameters using the dark matter distribution beyond halos: Discussion

 In order to compare the pasting method with our method, we follow the procedures in \citep{TNG2018}.
 For each halo, we sum up the {\HI} mass over all FoF gas particles included in that halo.
 When we calculate the {\HI} mass for each gas particle, we also consider the star-forming gas corrections described in Section~\ref{ssec:stargas}.
 The best-fitting parameters are summarised in Table \ref{tab:fitting} for both with and without correction.

-The result is shown in Fig.\,\ref{fig:Precon_off} for the case without (left panel) and with (right panel) the star-forming gas correction, respectively.
+The result is shown in Fig.~\ref{fig:Precon_off} for the case without (left panel) and with (right panel) the star-forming gas correction, respectively.
 Like in the BAO analysis, if we focus on the slope of the power spectrum, we see that our method reproduces the slope of {\HI} power spectrum $P_{\HI,\rm off}$ better than the {\HI} pasting in the case without the correction.
 On the other hand, once the star-forming gas correction is applied, the {\HI} pasting better represents the {\HI} power spectrum than our best-describing model with $R_{\rm up}=0.6R_{\rm 200c}$.

-The goodness of the model can be recognised by how well we can reproduce the slope of the power spectrum of {\HI} at the scale of interest, $k<1 h/{\rm Mpc}$.
-For this purpose, we parameterize the ratio $P_{\HI,\rm true}/P_{\rm Model}=b_0+b_1 k$ and see how significantly the scale-dependent term $b_1$ deviates from 0.
-Without the correction, $b_1 = 0.07 \pm 0.1$ for the pasting, and $b_1 = 0.005 \pm 0.1$ for the SO method with the radius $R_{\rm up}=2R_{200c}$.
-While \RA{with} the correction, they become \RA{$b_1 = 0.01 \pm 0.1$ and $0.16 \pm 0.1$}, respectively.
-Although all the cases do not exclude $b_1=0$, the SO method finds more significant scale dependence for the star-forming gas correction case, but less dependence in the case of non-correction.
+The goodness of the model can be recognised by how well we can reproduce the slope of the power spectrum of {\HI} at the scale of interest, $k<1 h/{\rm Mpc}$. \RAm{Without the correction, $b_1 = 0.07 \pm 0.03$ for the pasting, and $b_1 = 0.005 \pm 0.03$ for the SO method with the radius $R_{\rm up}=2R_{200c}$.
+While with the correction, they become $b_1 = 0.01 \pm 0.02$ and $0.16 \pm 0.03$, respectively.
+For without the star-forming gas correction case, the SO method better reproduce the {\HI} power spectrum than the pasting method.
+On the other hand, for without the correction case, the pasting is better than the SO method.}